-This was first published in March 2017.
-Line of Duty season one will be repeated on BBC One from 3rd August at 9pm.
+A version of this article was first published in March 2017.
+Line of Duty season six will conclude on BBC One on Sunday 2nd May at 9pm.

-This fourth series of Line of Duty kicks off at the same high tempo to which its many loyal admirers are now accustomed, and there will be no shortage, over the next six weeks, of what series creator Jed Mercurio describes as “diabolical twists”.
-Set in a fictional police force – the first series was shot in Birmingham, the subsequent three in Belfast – it follows the activities of AC-12, a small anti-corruption unit.
-Since it first arrived on BBC2 in 2012, Line of Duty has swiftly established itself as one of the finest of police procedurals, earning it a promotion this time around to BBC1.
+Set in a fictional police force – the first series was shot in Birmingham, the subsequent five in Belfast – Line of Duty follows the activities of AC-12, a small anti-corruption unit.
+Since first arriving on BBC2 in 2012, it has swiftly established itself as one of the finest of police procedurals, earning it a promotion to BBC1 from series 4 onwards.

-The three leading members of AC-12 – Superintendent Ted Hastings (Adrian Dunbar) and his sparky sergeants Steve Arnott (Martin Compston) and Kate Fleming (Vicky McClure) – are investigating allegations against DCI Huntley with the same forensic attention to detail that’s become a hallmark of the show.
+The three leading cast members – Superintendent Ted Hastings (Adrian Dunbar), Steve Arnott (Martin Compston) and Kate Fleming (Vicky McClure) – are currently investigating allegations against Jo Davidson with the same forensic attention to detail that’s become a hallmark of the show.

 With an eclectic background in medicine and in the RAF before his current television career, Mercurio reckons that we are in a golden age of crime dramas.
 He is too diplomatic to single out current shows – “there are so many very good ones” – but credits the American series Hill Street Blues, which he watched in the 1980s, as an inspiration in the way it broke away from previous conventions.
 He also singles out an earlier BBC television drama about anti-corruption cops, Between the Lines, which starred Neil Pearson and won a Bafta in 1994.